 Did you complete an internship or have related work experience prior to receiving your job?

 I had three internships during my college career: communications intern at the American Hereford Association, public relations intern at Certified Angus Beef, and communications intern at Agriculture Future of America.

 The internships I completed allowed me to see that breed association work had very few openings, and that it wasn’t what I wanted to do full-time.
 I worked for a nonprofit organization in youth development and LOVED the work I did for them.
 I did public relations and development with corporate partners.
 I also studied abroad in Scotland in the summer of 2006.

 Describe the process of finding your first job:

-Honestly, my first job fell into my lap.
-I started searching for full-time positions around the time I started my last internship with AFA.
-I didn't find employment until a local marketing position opened up in in the town where I lived.
+I started searching for full-time positions around the time I started my last internship in the summer of 2007.
+I didn't find employment until a local marketing position opened up in in the town where I lived in December 2007.
 I had that job for a month, and then I was laid off.
-I didn't find employment again for seven months, even though I searched virtually everywhere.
+I didn't find employment again for seven months.
 I was then offered a position as the annual funds and marketing manager for a community food bank, which is what I technically consider my first true job out of college.
 I found it through the local newspaper ad and simply applied for it.

 Briefly describe a typical day at your job:

 No two days are the same, thankfully, when working in public relations.
 I thrive on the variety that comes with my job.
 My main responsibilities are managing our corporate philanthropy program, external relationships with media and community partners, crisis communications planning, media planning and buying and website development.
 A typical day might be spent working with our sales force to create responses for a media inquiry from a trade publication to planning a special event opening a new art gallery partnership with a nonprofit.

 What do you enjoy most about your job?